k161196/ai-dev-tasks/generate-tasks.md

     - **For FRD:** Use the technical architecture section, file paths mentioned, and component names to identify specific files
     List these under the `Relevant Files` section, including corresponding test files if applicable.
 8.  **Generate Final Output:** Combine the parent tasks, sub-tasks, relevant files, and notes into the final Markdown structure.
-9.  **Save Task List:** Save the generated document in the `/tasks/` directory with the filename `tasks-[document-file-name].md`, where `[document-file-name]` matches the base name of the input document file (e.g., if the input was `0001-prd-user-profile-editing.md`, the output is `tasks-0001-prd-user-profile-editing.md`; if the input was `0001-frd-authentication.md`, the output is `tasks-0001-frd-authentication.md`).
+9.  **Save Task List:** Save the generated document in the same directory as the FRD: `/tasks/[n]-[feature-name]/tasks-[document-file-name].md`, where `[document-file-name]` matches the base name of the input document file (e.g., if the input was `/tasks/0001-user-profile-editing/0001-frd-user-profile-editing.md`, the output is `/tasks/0001-user-profile-editing/tasks-0001-frd-user-profile-editing.md`).

 ## Output Format